-There are so many things to love about this beaded napkin ring project: it’s easy, conducive to messy crafting (it doesn’t need to be perfect to look good), and potentially very thrifty (you can snag beads on clearance or cut apart old jewellery and scavenge the beads).
-Plus it works as a cute DIY cuff bracelet, according to Vanessa – who suggested that this handmade napkin ring could be a fun take home favor for a casual dinner party with girlfriends.
+There are so many things to love about this DIY beaded napkin ring tutorial: these beaded napkin rings easy to make, conducive to messy crafting (meaning they don’t need to be perfect to look good), and potentially very thrifty (you can snag beads on clearance or cut apart old jewelry and scavenge the beads).
+Plus this DIY napkin ring works as a cute DIY cuff bracelet, according to the very stylish Vanessa – who suggested that this handmade napkin ring could be a fun take home favor for a casual dinner party or brunch with girlfriends.

-Read on for step-by-step instructions with photos, or take a peek at the video below for quick instruction for making these napkin rings (and my dip dyed napkins.)
+Read on for step-by-step instructions (with photos) to make a DIY beaded napkin ring, or take a peek at the video below for quick instruction for making these napkin rings (and my dip dyed napkins.)

 - A spool of 24 gauge wire (makes four, for six you’ll need a spool and a half)

 - Needle nosed pliers (2 pairs makes this easier)

 - Beads (see below for links)**